 - Halliday, David, Robert Resnick, and Jearl Walker.
 Fundamentals of Physics.
 New York: John Wiley & Sons. (or any variation on the Halliday text)

 - Hecht, Eugene.
 Physics: Calculus.
 New York: Brooks/Cole.

 - Knight, Randall D. Physics for Scientists and Engineers: A Strategic Approach with Modern Physics.
 Boston, MA: Addison-Wesley.

-- Serway, Raymond A., and John W. Jewett, Jr. Physics for Scientists and Engineers with PhysicsNow and InfoTrac.
-New York: Brooks/Cole.
+- Serway, Raymond A. and John W. Jewett, Physics for Scientists and Engineers with PhysicsNow and InfoTrac.
+5th edition.
+National Geographic Learning/Cengage Learning.

 - Tipler, Paul A. Physics for Scientists and Engineers.
-New York: W. H. Freeman.
+New York, NY: W. H. Freeman.

 - Wolfson, Richard, and Jay M. Pasachoff.
 Physics for Scientists and Engineers.
 Reading, MA: Addison Wesley Longman.

 - Young, Hugh D., and Roger A. Freedman.
 University Physics.
-Reading, MA: Addison Wesley Longman.
+14th Edition.
+Addison Wesley.

 - Young, Hugh D., Roger A. Freedman, T.R.
 Sandin, and A. Lewis Ford.
 Sears and Semansky’s University Physics.
 Reading, MA: Addison-Wesley

 This annotated sample AP Physics C: Mechanics syllabus shows how the curricular requirements can be demonstrated in a syllabus and what level of detail you’ll need to include.